reviewboard/rbtools/docs/rbtools/rbt/commands/post.rst

 .. _rbt-post-sos:

-Cliosoft SOS
+Keysight SOS
 ------------

 .. versionadded:: 3.1

-:command:`rbt post` provides support for posting changes using `Cliosoft SOS`_ 7.20 or higher.
+:command:`rbt post` provides support for posting changes using `Keysight SOS`_ 7.20 or higher.
 It supports posting changelists (recommended) or selections.

 See :ref:`rbtools-workflow-sos` for a detailed guide.